-Absolute ownership assumed.
+Absolute Ownership assumed.
 We are unaware of any easements, servitudes or rights of way which may adversely affect the property.
 This point should be confirmed by reference to the Title Deeds.

 We assume that the carriageways etc., ex adverso the subjects are the responsibility of the Local Authority.
+It is also assumed that any new access roads, footpaths etc., will be private and will be brought up to adoption standards and liability thereafter will be shared according to use.